MichaelBell/tinyQV/README.md

 CSRs:
 - CYCLE - a 32 bit cycle counter, counts at clock/8 (once per possible instruction)
-- TIME - returns CYCLE/8, so microseconds if clocked at 64MHz, wrapping at 2^29.
+- TIME - returns CYCLE/8, so microseconds if clocked at 64MHz, wrapping at 2^32.
 - INSTRET - is implemented
-- MSTATUS - Only MIE and MPIE implemented
+- MSTATUS - Only MIE and MPIE implemented, plus a non-standard trap enable bit at bit 2.
 - MISA - read only
 - MTVEC - not implemented and non-standard behaviour.
 On reset pc is set to 0x0, traps set pc to 0x4, interrupts to 0x8
 - MIE & MIP - Custom interrupts only to give granularity, might implement MTI if there's room for a timer.
 Custom interrupts: